 In addition to the formation of COMAUSNAVMCDGRP, the RAN's Mine Warfare and Clearance Diving capabilities were upgraded to include the Mine Warfare Systems Centre and six 'Huon Class' Minehunters.
 It soon became apparent that the 50 year old temporary fibro buildings and two existing wharves at could not support the Mine Countermeasures Forces of the future.
 After 30 years HMAS Waterhen was about to have a radical facelift.

-The Modernisation Project commenced in December 1994 with the demolition of buildings at the northern end of the base and in the months to follow the entire base was levelled and the existing wharves removed.
+The Modernisation Project commenced in December 1994 with the demolition of buildings at the northern end of the base and in the months to follow the entire base was leveled and the existing wharves removed.
 Throughout the modernisation, staff managed to maintain an operational base.
 The core administrative staff worked out of various temporary structures, which had a somewhat shorter lifespan than HMAS Waterhen's original temporary buildings.
 Some lodger units were also temporarily relocated to other establishments, the Project was completed in December 1996 which was eight months ahead of schedule and at a total cost of $70 million.

 The new Waterhen complex comprises of three main buildings, two new wharves, a small boat jetty and boat ramp, a four level car park (196 car spaces), an oil fuel installation (OFI), a gatehouse and a magazine.
 The two main buildings each consist of three levels and house Waterhen and COMAUSNAVMCDGRP support staff, the new Mine Warfare Systems Centre, AUSCDT ONE, and the MWF.
 The third building houses Fima Waterhen.
 To appreciate the magnitude of the transformation of Waterhen consider that Building One alone contains more floor space than the entire Waterhen pre-modernisation.